tataata/taniaabanina.com/resume.md

 - content management
 - writing documentation
 - speaking at conferences
-- coaching colleagues about web design and front-end development
+- coaching colleagues about web design and frontend development

 ### Teacher at Sunday computer school at&nbsp;Biysk technological institute